Labour market subsidy | Our Services | KelaSkip to content

 The full labour market subsidy (EUR 37.21 per day) is reduced by 50% of the mother’s income that exceeds the income limit (EUR 1,887).
 Joonatan receives EUR 31.30 per day in labour market subsidy.

 Elli, who is applying for labour market subsidy, lives with her mother and father.
-The household also includes 3 underage siblings.
-The combined income of the parents amounts to EUR 4,500 per month, which means that the income exceeds the income limit of EUR 2,866.
+Elli is an adult, and the household also includes 3 underage siblings.
+The combined income of the parents is EUR 4,500 per month, which means that the income exceeds the parental income limit for labour market subsidy (the parental income limit for a family with 3 underage children is EUR 2,866).
 On the basis of this, Elli would receive 50% of the labour market subsidy.

 Elli sends documentation to Kela, showing that the parents have qualified for debt restructuring.
 The parents cannot support their adult daughter financially because there are also dependent minors in the family.
 Elli receives labour market subsidy to the full amount.